-- Is there a general rule or formula for how many primes there are less than a given quantity, that will spare us the trouble of counting them? - The Riemann Hypothesis is now the great white whale of mathematical research.
-The entire twentieth century was bracketed by mathematicians' preoccupation with it. - Unlike the Four-Color Theorem, or Fermat's Last Theorem, the Riemann Hypothesis is not easy to state in terms a nonmathematician can easily grasp. - The odd-numbered chapters contain mathematical exposition.
+- Is there a general rule or formula for how many primes there are less than a given quantity, that will spare us the trouble of counting them?
+(The Prime Number Theorem PNT, proved in 1896, does this approximately; the Riemann Hypothesis RH, still unproven, does this exactly.) - The Riemann Hypothesis is now the great white whale of mathematical research.
+The entire twentieth century was bracketed by mathematicians' preoccupation with it. - Unlike the Four-Color Theorem, or Fermat's Last Theorem, the Riemann Hypothesis is not easy to state in terms a nonmathematician can easily grasp.
+(The four-color problem was stated in 1852 and solved in 1976; Fermat's Last 'Theorem' was stated in 1637 and solved in 1994; the Riemann Hypothesis was stated in 1859 and remains unsolved to this day.) - The odd-numbered chapters contain mathematical exposition.
 The even-numbered chapters offer historical and biographical background matter.
 Chapters 1-10 constitute Part I: The Prime Number Theorem; chapters 11-22 constitute Part II: The Riemann Hypothesis.